diegodc/DSV-Importer/README.md

     Toyota  Camry Hybrid    2010    Gas/Electric I4     2.4L/144        17.2
     Toyota  Camry           2018    Regular V-6         3.5 L/211       16

-We want to import and convert each record into a Car object (see Car.class).
+We want to read the file and convert each record into a [Car](src/test/java/functional/Car.java) object.

-First we define a CarConverter object:
+First we need to define a [RecordConverter](src/main/java/records/conversion/RecordConverter.java).
+DSV-importer will read the file, parse each record and use the RecordConverter to convert them.

+Our custom converter looks like this:

-    private static class CarConverter implements RecordConverter<Car> {
+    public class CarConverter implements RecordConverter<Car>

+This converter has only one method that takes in a [RecordParser](src/main/java/records/RecordParser.java), and returns the class we want.

         @Override
         public Car convert(RecordParser record) {